CounterpartyXCP/counterparty-core/docs/API.rst

 assets
 ^^^^^^^^^

-Everywhere in the API an asset is referenced as an uppercase alphabetic (base
+Everywhere in the API an asset is referenced by its name, not its ID.
+See the Counterparty protocol specification for what constitutes a valid asset name.
-26) string name of the asset, of at least 4 characters in length and not starting with 'A', or as 'BTC' or 'XCP' as appropriate.
-Examples are:
+Examples:

 - "BTC"
 - "XCP"
 - "FOOBAR"
+- "A7736697071037023001"

 .. _quantitys: